Staff Profile

 Professional activities

 I am co-convener of the Research into Professional Practice in Learning and Education (RIPPLE) Group.
-I am co-Chair of the York St John University Postgraduate Supervisors' Forum.
-I sit on York St John University Academic Board, York St John University Research Degrees Committee and the University of Leeds Graduate Board.
+I am co-Chair of the York St John University Postgraduate Supervisors' Network.
+I am Deputy Chair of York St John University Research Degrees Committee.
 I am a Senior Fellow of the Higher Education Academy.